Dr Tina and Dr. Seddon are proud to offer a wide range of dental services.

-Full and Partial Dentures – If you’re missing teeth, Dr. Seddon is happy to help you find the full or partial denture that is right for you.
+Full and Partial Dentures – If you’re missing teeth, Dr Tina and Dr. Seddon would be happy to help you find the full or partial denture that is right for you.

 Gum Recession Treatments – In addition to gum reshaping, which removes excess gum tissue to eliminate a ‘gummy smile’, we also offer additive treatments for lost gum tissue.
 This may be required for patients who have begun losing gum tissue due to gum disease or damage.

 Check-ups – Come in for your regular dental check-up and cleaning appointment.
 Digital x-rays and other cutting-edge technology help us make sure your mouth is in excellent health.